 - Rogers, The Single tax Movement in NZ

-This page is written and maintained by Kim Clayton.
-My aim is to keep you informed about history resources at the library and to highlight parts of the collection which may interest you.
-I'd be pleased to hear from you about this page - you can email me with any feedback.
+This page is written and maintained by library staff.
+Our aim is to keep you informed about history resources at the library and to highlight parts of the collection which may interest you.
+We'd be pleased to hear from you about this page - you can email us with any feedback.